-Each workshop is limited to a maximum of 50 students.
+Each workshop is limited to a maximum of 30 students.
 While it will target the needs of non-native English speaking students, it will also be suitable for native-speaking students who would like to learn more about these strategies.
-It is most suitable for students who are starting their literature reviews.